cufyorg-archive/framework/docs/_pages/text.md

     GitHub: https://github.com/cufyorg/framework/tree/master/src/main/java/cufy/text
     Javadoc: https://framework.cufy.org/javadoc/cufy/text/package-summary.html
 description: >-
-    Text is a huge part of any programming language since a lot of data are stored and transferred as text.
-But text should be parsed to be able to use it.
-And data should be formatted to be able to treat it as text.
+    Text is a huge part of any programming language.
+A lot of data stored as text.
+    But text need to be parsed to use it.
+And data needs to be formatted to treat it as text.
-    This package provide abstract for how the parsing and formatting process should be done.
-And also have some text languages formatters and parsers such as JSON.
+    This package provides abstracts for how the parsing and formatting process should be performed.
 ---